 If you have a keen interest in horology, then you will know that a wristwatch is so much more than a tech phase.
 With the release of another batch of smartwatches, let’s look at how far the watch world has come.

 MECHANICAL DESIGN TAKES ON THE SMART WORLD

 There are so many reasons why the mechanical watch world has stayed strong throughout the rise of the digital age.
-The fashion world loves watch and this is why so many have created their own line, however, designers can only aspire to create timepieces that have the same style and craftsmanship of a Swiss time piece.
+The fashion world loves to watch and this is why so many have created their own line, however, designers can only aspire to create timepieces that have the same style and craftsmanship of a Swiss timepiece.